luyaojie/awesome-nlp-resource/README.md

 <span id='sentiment'>Sentiment</span>
 ---------
   - [MPQA 3.0](http://mpqa.cs.pitt.edu/corpora/mpqa_corpus/) This corpus contains news articles and other text documents manually annotated for opinions and other private states (i.e., beliefs, emotions, sentiments, speculations, etc.).
 The main changes in this version of the MPQA corpus are the additions of new eTarget (entity/event) annotations.
+  - [SenticNet](http://sentic.net) SenticNet provides a set of semantics, sentics, and polarity associated with 100,000 natural language concepts.
+SenticNet consists of a set of tools and techniques for sentiment analysis combining commonsense reasoning, psychology, linguistics, and machine learning.
+  - [SentiWordNet](http://sentiwordnet.isti.cnr.it) SentiWordNet is a lexical resource for opinion mining.
+SentiWordNet assigns to each synset of WordNet three sentiment scores: positivity, negativity, objectivity.
+  - [NRC Word-Emotion Association Lexicon ](http://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm) The NRC Emotion Lexicon is a list of English words and their associations with eight basic emotions (anger, fear, anticipation, trust, surprise, sadness, joy, and disgust) and two sentiments (negative and positive).
+  - [Stanford Sentiment TreeBank](https://nlp.stanford.edu/sentiment/index.html) SST is the dataset of the paper: Recursive Deep Models for Semantic Compositionality Over a Sentiment Treebank Richard Socher, Alex Perelygin, Jean Wu, Jason Chuang, Christopher Manning, Andrew Ng and Christopher Potts Conference on Empirical Methods in Natural Language Processing (EMNLP 2013)
+  - [SemEval-2013 Twitter](https://www.cs.york.ac.uk/semeval-2013/task2/index.html) SemEval 2013 Twitter dataset, which contains phrase-level sentiment annotation.

 <span id='wordembedding'>Word Embedding</span>
 --------------